Stunning Milos beaches

 As I was not in good condition, I had a spasm in my right leg in the middle of the descending.
 My sister and friends are already descended on the beach, and I knew that I had to do the same.
 So finally, I was on the little beach, with blue-emerald clear water, surrounded by cliffs.
 An amazing feeling 🙂

 It was early in the morning, so there were only a few people.
 But during the day, it could be a crowd.
 It is not an organized beach, there is nothing around within a few kilometres.
 So bring with you water and food if you are planning to stay all day.

 The view of the little bay surrounded by hills is breathtaking in every sense 🙂

 This beach is not suitable for kids and people who are not fit, and who have some health problems!

 Mostly, two people can not pass each other, especially not on the ladders, which further complicates the descent and return back.

 I can’t tell you what is worse, descending or going back, but it is an unforgettable experience for sure!

 After adventurous Tsigardo, there is a spectacular Fyriplaka beach, perfect for relaxing and enjoying all day long.

-It is accessible by bus and car by rural dirt road.
+It is accessible by bus and car on rural dirt road.
 There is a little parking and then you walk down to the beach for about 5 minutes.

 It is a long and sandy beach, surrounded by stunning volcanic rocks.